 Town and city life is most likely to attract those who want to be where the action is and get involved with the most exciting cultural developments.
 By moving to an urban centre, you’ll gain access to big events, historic museums and galleries, multi-cultural dining experiences and all sorts of other enriching, exciting opportunities that are just waiting to be found.

 Of course, picking between a country and a city home isn’t always a simple black-and-white choice - most people will need to weigh up the pros and cons on both sides before coming to a decision.
 It’s also worth considering a few other potential factors that might influence your choice:

-- The suburbs can offer a mix of both worlds - in today’s Britain, the differences between rural and urban life are not as binary as they once were, and modern suburbs exemplify this.
+Today the differences between rural and urban life are not as binary as they once were, and modern suburbs exemplify this.
 Suburban homes can offer great access to town and city centres and a range of urban amenities, while still retaining the slower pace and greater sense of space that attracts many people to the countryside.
 For those who are looking for a blend of the two environments, the suburbs are worth considering.

-- A change can be positive, even if it’s not what you’re used to - for those who are already firmly entrenched in either rural or urban living, do give some thought to the idea that a change in your current circumstances may be less daunting and more rewarding than you might realise.
+For those who are already firmly entrenched in either rural or urban living, do give some thought to the idea that a change in your current circumstances may be less daunting and more rewarding than you might realise.
 Long-term rural residents often find they thrive when they have a world of urban mod cons on their doorstep, while city folk could gain a lot from a slower pace of life.
 Before making a decision, it may be worth paying a visit to an area you’re considering, so you can get a flavour of the kind of life you could enjoy in a new place.